 The changes in deadlines do not affect the period during which products authorised under the "old" directives may still be made available in the market.
 The period of time during which they can be made available in the market can thus be shortened.

-Experts agree that the new regulations will result in significantly increased labor costs for manufacturers.
+Experts agree that the new regulations will result in significantly increased labour costs for manufacturers.
 It seems to us both appropriate and promising to slowly start setting the course now towards conformity with the new Medical Devices Regulations, because the transition period for medical devices ends on 26 May 2020 (for In Vitro Diagnostics on 26 May 2022).

 Is it possible to briefly outline the innovations?

 Unfortunately not.
 It is, as so often, quite complex.
 For example, we’re working internally on a correlation table between the old directives and the new regulations, but we could just as easily start with a brand new matrix: For example, the number of articles to be observed in the new MDR has increased more than five-fold; from 23 to 123.